-No cover image available yet: Rock and Romanticism: Post-Punk, Goth, and Metal as Dark Romanticisms (Palgrave Macmillan, April 2018), edited by James Rovira.
-I’ve built a book page for this one too, which should go live either mid-March or when a cover image is available.
-The book page will also have chapter descriptions, links to the music and literature under discussion, and links to iTunes playlists.
-This anthology takes the thesis stated in the previous Rock and Romanticism book then narrows and focuses it upon the gothic.
+Rock and Romanticism: Post-Punk, Goth, and Metal as Dark Romanticisms (Palgrave Macmillan, April 2018), edited by James Rovira.
+Yes, it’s a second rock and Romanticism book released in the same year, but it’s completely different from the first with its focus on the Gothic.
+I’ve built a book page for this one too, which should go live either mid to late March.
+The book page will also have chapter descriptions, links to the music and literature under discussion, and links to iTunes and Spotify playlists.
+This anthology takes the thesis stated in the previous Rock and Romanticism book then narrows and focuses it upon the Gothic.
 After an initial discussion of Milton, Shelley, and the Rolling Stones’s “Sympathy for the Devil,” chapters focus on music from the New Romantics and the Pretenders onward, covering a variety of acts: post-punk, goth/emo, Eminem, and metal bands.

 The next two projects are in very early stages of development and continue to narrow and focus my study of rock and Romanticism:

 Rock and Romanticism: The David Bowie Edition (will probably be retitled David Bowie and Romanticism).